Smeshur/modular-views/README.md

   ]
 ```

-this will simply render the given template.
+This will simply render the given template.

+The context of the template is dict stored under `view.template_context`

 A less primitive approach is using Layouts

 *we need to explain how the Layout system works*